Joedang/sdl_learning/notes.md

 The [SDL wiki](https://wiki.libsdl.org/) is also kind of helpful.

 ### Tutorials
-I'm starting by following [the Lazy Foo tutorial](https://lazyfoo.net/tutorials/SDL/index.php#Hello%20SDL).
+I'm starting by loosely following [the Lazy Foo tutorial](https://lazyfoo.net/tutorials/SDL/index.php#Hello%20SDL).
+I think the coding style they display and the whole "I'm also going to cover C++ basics." thing makes it a little difficult to get useful info out of those tutorials.
+So, I'm basically collating the stuff they show into a very linear "one of everything" chrestomathy.
+I don't care yet about writing the skeleton of a game engine.
+I just want a project that serves as a minimum working example of the essentials.

 ## Events
 Use an object of type `SDL_Event` to buffer events.